-- a) a competitor may withdraw any or all of the horses that he/she has entered, subject to the Conditions of Entry - b) a refund may only be made if documented proof (i.e. veterinary or medical certificate) is produced within 24 hours of the completion of the event to the Event Secretary - c) a refund shall be a minimum of 50% of the entry fee
+- a) a competitor may withdraw any or all of the horses that he/she has entered, subject to the Conditions of Entry - which will take precedence over these rules - b) a refund may only be made if documented proof (i.e. veterinary or medical certificate) is provided prior to the commencement of the event or produced within 24 hours 3 days of the completion of the event to the Event Secretary - c) a refund shall be a minimum of 50% of the entry fee.
+The administration fee is not refundable.
+Any additional fees as incurred by the OC, refunded at the discretion of the OC as stated in the schedule. - c)d) No refunds will be issued for withdrawals/scratchings advised from the day prior to the commencement of the event